ILA header Nov 2025

-Since its founding, ILA has built a powerful network of Indigenous changemakers:
+Since its founding, ILA has built a powerful network of Indigenous leaders:

 • Across 31 states and Washington, D.C.